wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 = How do I customize the photo and text in my contact form or widget? = Once you enter your email, you will receive an email from vCita to complete your registration. (or you can do it directly from the plugin settings)<br>
 You will then have the option to customize your contact form, add your photo, set meeting preferences and schedule.<br>
-Once you are logged in to vCita, you can always change your contact form settings from the Wordpress plugin settings page.<br>
+Once you are logged in to vCita, you can always change your contact form settings from the WordPress plugin settings page.<br>
 <br>

 = Can I add the proactive contact form (Active Engage) to a specific page?  =